jamesray1/CV/sustainability-projects.md

 Nov 2015

 This was a feasibility study or pre-design.
+Solar sytem pre-design, feasibility studies, Nearmap, project management, spreadsheets.
 More information is available [here](project-assistant-todate-solar.md).

 ### Product Development Manager at Solar Energy Enterprises